 Regional Skills Leadership Groups

-The Groups will feature regional industry leaders, economic development agencies, worker representatives, iwi, and government representatives, who will contribute their knowledge and local expertise.
+Members are regional industry leaders, economic development agencies, and iwi, worker and government representatives, who will contribute their knowledge and local expertise.

 You may also be interested in: